 In this blog we provide a short run through of what is happening with used car prices.
 Our conclusion is that the UK used car market remains in good health currently.
 But what happens next is unpredictable...
 Remember: If you are looking to buy a used car then try using Total Car Check at all … Continue reading UK used car market healthy but unpredictable

 Lets face it, no-one likes a nasty surprise while they are behind the wheel.
 So make sure you get the lowdown on these new motoring laws and charges that every driver should be aware of.
 New clean air zones We wrote about clean air zones (CAZ) earlier this year.
-They are essentially local authority initiatives … Continue reading New motoring laws and charges drivers need to be aware of
+They are essentially local authority initiatives … Continue reading New Motoring Laws and Charges UK Drivers Must Know

 Total Car Check is always looking to introduce new data and tools for free to help assist vehicle buyers.
 Last year we provided over 41 million free checks covering over 11 million unique vehicles.
-We are therefore excited about the introduction of a powerful new tool we have added to our free check, available right … Continue reading Total Car Check launches powerful new tool as part of its free check
+We are therefore excited about the introduction of a powerful new tool we have added to our free check, available right … Continue reading Total Car Check launches free local vehicle sales tool

 UK fuel prices fall but higher prices are here to stay